kkarrwrites/boot-camp-module-05-challenge-work-day-scheduler/README.md

 ## Description

+For this project, I learned a lot about how to use the Day.js API and chain jQuery methods.
+I had the easiest time with the Day.js API, while I was most challenged by figuring out how to split arrays with jQuery.

 ## Technologies

-HTML, CSS, Bootstrap, Google Fonts, JavaScript, jQuery, Web Storage API, Git, GitHub, VS Code, Chrome, Firefox
+HTML, CSS, Bootstrap, Google Fonts, JavaScript, jQuery, Web Storage API, Day.js, Git, GitHub, VS Code, Chrome, Firefox

 ## Screenshot